IMERSS/inat-components/README.md

 taxon ID, it would provide family-level stats (Kingdom -> Phylum -> Class -> Order -> Family -> Genus -> Species).

-## How to use

-First, you may want to look at a couple of examples.

-### Example 1
+## Local dev env

+Let's start with running your local dev environment.

+Ro run the application, do this:
+- check out this repo and navigate to the root folder in your terminal.
+Run:
+- `yarn install`
+- `yarn boot`
+- `yarn dev`

 In this repo, look at `apps/standalone/src/index.tsx`.
 This example does a "live" version of the script.
-For development purposes, it bypasses the need for separate data files and pings iNat directly.
+For development purposes, it bypasses the need for separate data files and calls the iNat API directly.
 To do that, it defines a config file of the iNat taxons, places and features that it wants to display.
 See: `apps/standalone/src/inat.config.json`.
 That contains the details about what particular iNaturalist taxons you want.

-To run it, do this:
-- check out this repo and navigate to the root folder in your terminal.
-- `yarn install`
-- `yarn boot`
-- `yarn dev`

 That'll open up a browser in dev mode where you can play around with the code and see how it functions.

-### Example 2
+### Standalone app

-TODO.
+It's called "standalone" because you can use that package to generate the CSS and JS needed to embed the script into your own site.
+See the [apps README](./apps/standalone/README.md) for more information.

 ## Changelog